Arunvishnu123/Peer-to-Peer-BlockChain/ProjectDescription.md

 **Timestamp** - It is nothing but a date and time in which the event is happening.
 In our system, it is to determine at which moment the block has been mined and validated by the blockchain network.<br />

 **Difficulty Target** - Difficulty is a measure of how difficult it is to mine a block in a blockchain for a particular blockchain.
-A high difficulty target means it takes additional computing power to verify transactions entered on a blockchain.<br />
+A high difficulty target means it takes additional computing power to verify transactions entered on a blockchain.Useful for the proof of work<br />

 **Nonce** -The nonce is the short form for Number Only Used Once is a number added to an encrypted block in a blockchain.
 A cryptographic nonce can be combined with data to produce different hash digests per nonce: hash (data + nonce) = digest.